praveens-git-bit/techconnect/exercise5.md

     >**Note:** Wait for the data ingestion from EventHub to KQL DB.

-27. Once you see that the streaming has started, click on **Refresh** and wait for the data to preview.
+27. Once you see that the Active has started, click on **Refresh** and wait for the data to preview.

     ![eventhouse17.png](media/labMedia/eventhouse17.png)